cor3ntin/wg21-1/monadic-optional.md

 opt_string.map(&std::string::size);
 ```

-`map` has two overloads (in pseudocode for exposition):
+`map` has one overload (in pseudocode for exposition):

 ```
 template <class T>
 class optional {
     template <class Return>
     std::optional<Return> map (function<Return(T)> func);

-    template <class Return>
-    std::optional<Return> map (std::optional<function<Return(T)>> func);
 };
 ```

-The first takes any callable object (like a function).
+It takes any callable object (like a function).
 If the `optional` does not have a value stored, then an empty optional is returned.
 Otherwise, the given function is called with the stored value as an argument, and the return value is returned inside an `optional`.

-The second overload takes an optional callable object.
-If that optional does not have a value stored, then an empty optional is returned.
-Otherwise, the value is extracted, and used to carry out the same steps as the first overload.

 The function object *may* return `void`, in which case the returned type will be `std::optional<std::monostate>`.

-If you come from a functional programming or category theory background, you may recognise the first of these as a functor map, and the second as an applicative functor map.
+If you come from a functional programming or category theory background, you may recognise this as a functor map.

 #### `and_then`